European Lesbian* Conference: Main themes of the conference

-Elizabeth Holzleithner, professor of legal philosophy and gender studies gave an opening conference on legal aspects entitled "Legally lesbian".
+Elizabeth Holzleithner, professor of legal philosophy and gender studies, gave an opening conference on legal aspects entitled "Legally lesbian".
 She talked about the legal history of the criminalisation of same sex sexual acts between women.

 A special place was given to talks concerning the history of the lesbian movement in Europe.
-Evien Tjabbes evoked the emergence of ILIS in the 1980s, as a wish to start evoking lesbian issues separately from ILGA, because it was felt that problems lesbians faced were different although there are overlaps with LGBTIQ issues.
+Evien Tjabbes evoked the emergence of ILIS in the 1980s, as a wish to start evoking lesbian issues separately from ILGA, because it was felt that problems lesbians faced were different, although there are overlaps with LGBTIQ issues.

-Alice Coffin, Hengameh Yaghoobifarah ,and Linda Riley talked about the place that lesbians are given in media.
+Alice Coffin, Hengameh Yaghoobifarah, and Linda Riley talked about the place that lesbians are given in the media.

 2019 conference

 In 2018, a press release announced that the 2019 EL*C conference would take place in Kyiv, Ukraine, from 12 to 14 April.

 Organisation

 Mariella Müller and Silvia Casalino were elected chairs at the founding of the EL*C in 2017.
-Other 2017 board members included Biljana Ginova (secretary), Maria von Känel (secretary), Luise Luksch (treasurer) and Leila Lohman, Michaela Tulipan, Ewa Dziedzic, Olena Shevchenko, Aurora Baba, Alice Coffin, Ilaria Todde, Anastasia Danilova, Pia Stevenson.
+Other 2017 board members included Biljana Ginova (secretary), Maria von Känel (secretary), Luise Luksch (treasurer) and Leila Lohman, Michaela Tulipan, Ewa Dziedzic, Olena Shevchenko, Aurora Baba, Alice Coffin, Ilaria Todde, Anastasia Danilova, and Pia Stevenson.
 Dragana Todoriv joined the board after the conference in Vienna.